 - It incorporates an image.
 As our analysis of 1+ billion popups revealed, popups with images 84 percent better than popups without images.

-Obviously, Drip is partly a popup company, so we know all about using popups for everything from lead generation to customer retention.
+Obviously, Drip offers onsite marketing tools, so we know all about using popups for everything from lead generation to customer retention.
 If you want to learn more, be sure to check out our wealth of resources on website popups.